Track mileage automatically

 Your fleet will change.
 As your organisation grows, you may add company cars or hire vehicles alongside personal vehicles.
 The right grey fleet software should handle all of them in one place, without forcing separate systems for different ownership types.

 For short-term hire cars, the ATO cents-per-km rate may not apply in the same way, but tracking still matters.
-Mileage logs help verify fuel claims, enforce travel policy, and demonstrate business use — reducing tax, FBT, and compliance risk.
+Vehicle logbooks help verify fuel claims, enforce travel policy, and demonstrate business use — reducing tax, FBT, and compliance risk.

-Driversnote for Teams is built for companies that need accurate, tax-compliant mileage records without the admin overhead of spreadsheets.
+Driversnote for Teams is built for companies that need accurate, tax-compliant records without the admin overhead of spreadsheets and similar.
 It’s typically used by teams ranging from a handful of drivers to several hundred.

 Trips can be logged automatically using the phone's GPS and motion detection, or with an optional iBeacon.
 Drivers then submit reports that include key details such as dates, routes, distances, and trip purposes, all exportable to PDF or Excel for finance and audit use.